 Finally, there is the topic of seasonal needs for Venus Flytraps.
 There are 3 main growth periods for Venus Flytraps during the year.
 These are Dormancy, Growing Season, and Breaking Dormancy.

-Dormancy typically occurs during around October to March, in the Northern Hemisphere.
+Dormancy typically occurs from around October to March, in the Northern Hemisphere.
 Dormancy is basically hibernation for Venus Flytraps.
 As the tree leaves die away for the season, so do Venus Flytrap traps.
 Venus Flytraps also lose many of their traps during this time, Dormancy, but not all.
 They lose mostly their outer traps and their taller traps.
-Venus Flytraps hunker down into a rosette, and rest for the winter.
-Red Venus Flytrap cultivars, such as Purple Haze for example, lose even more traps than green Venus Flytrap cultivars, so much so that you can barely find a trap at all and they appear to have died.
+Venus Flytraps hunker down into a rosette and rest for the winter.
+Red Venus Flytrap cultivars, such as Purple Haze, for example, lose even more traps than green Venus Flytrap cultivars, so much so that you can barely find a trap at all and they appear to have died.

-Many people actually think their Venus Flytrap is dying, when it is really just going Dormant.
+Many people actually think their Venus Flytrap is dying when it is really just going Dormant.
 If you are caring appropriately for your Venus Flytrap and it is Dormancy-time then your Venus Flytrap is almost certainly simply going Dormant when it appears to be ill, so not to worry.
 An ill Venus Flytrap will also lose and blacken traps, but it will not be mostly the outer traps only, and new growth will come out black or mutated.
-A Dormant Venus Flytrap will just have the blackening outer traps, and will show healthy new growth with no mutations or blackness.
+A Dormant Venus Flytrap will just have the blackening outer traps and will show healthy new growth with no mutations or blackness.